minprog/app-studio/40 Projects/30 Watch List/10 Assignment.md

 Your work on this problem set will be checked for full completion of the assignment and consideration of all requirements.
 Demo your application during office hours.

-All students must ordinarily submit this and all other problem sets to be eligible for a satisfactory grade unless granted an exception in writing by the course's heads.
+All students must ordinarily submit this and all other projects to be eligible for a satisfactory grade unless granted an exception in writing by the course's heads.

 ## Helpful reminders